Moir\'e surface states and enhanced superconductivity in topological insulators: Introduction

 \section{Introduction}

 In recent years, moir\'e superlattices have been studied extensively in various 2D van der Waals heterostructures exemplified by graphene and transition metal dichalcogenide (TMD) multilayers \cite{MacDonaldReview,AndreaReview,EfthimiosReview}.
 These moir\'e systems exhibit a variety of remarkable electronic properties due to strong correlation effects in flat minibands.
-Besides graphene and TMD, another large family of moir\'e superlattices can be found in topological insulators \cite{TangNaturePhysics,Bi2Se3Moire,Bi2Te3Moire,Bi2Se3/MoS2DFT,Bi2Se3/MoS2,TMD/Bi2Se3,graphene/Bi2Se3,FeSe/Bi2Se3,Au/Bi2Se3,hBN/Bi2Se3,NbSe/Bi2Se3}, in particular Bi$_2$Se$_3$ and Bi$_2$Te$_3$ bulk crystals.
-When these bulk crystals are grown by the molecular-beam epitaxy (MBE), it is common to find a small rotational misalignment of topmost quintuple layers, leading to a moir\'e superlattice on the surface.
+Besides graphene and TMD, another large family of moir\'e superlattices can be found in topological insulators \cite{TangNaturePhysics,Bi2Se3Moire,Bi2Te3Moire,Bi2Se3/MoS2DFT,Bi2Se3/MoS2,TMD/Bi2Se3,graphene/Bi2Se3,FeSe/Bi2Se3,Au/Bi2Se3,hBN/Bi2Se3,NbSe/Bi2Se3}.
+When Bi$_2$Se$_3$ and Bi$_2$Te$_3$ bulk crystals are grown by the molecular-beam epitaxy (MBE), it is common to find a small rotational misalignment of topmost quintuple layers, leading to a moir\'e superlattice on the surface \cite{Bi2Se3Moire,Bi2Te3Moire}.
 Interestingly, a scanning tunneling microscope (STM) measurement \cite{Bi2Te3Moire} has directly observed such moir\'e superlattice in \ce{Bi2Te3} and found multiple sharp peaks in the local density of states (LDOS).
+Moreover, moir\'e superlattices can also be found in the van der Waals heterostructure of topological insulators and large-gap insulators \cite{Bi2Se3/MoS2DFT,Bi2Se3/MoS2,TMD/Bi2Se3,hBN/Bi2Se3}.
 Despite the ubiquity of moir\'e superlattices in TI, their effects on topological surface states have not been studied theoretically.

 In this letter, we study moir\'e surface states of TI.
 The topological nature of TI surface states prevents them from gap opening as long as time-reversal symmetry is preserved, hence the moir\'e surface states do not form isolated mini bands, unlike other moir\'e systems such as graphene and TMD.
 Instead, we find prominent van Hove singularities (VHS) in moir\'e surface states which give rise to divergent density of states (DOS).
 Under appropriate conditions, some of these VHS exhibit power-law divergent DOS, which are known as \textit{high-order} VHS \cite{highVHS}.